Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Problem Formulation

-A single attacker might purchase or subscribe to the model under multiple names and have black-box access to multiple copies.
-We call this a {\em collusion attack}, as it is equivalent to a few colluding users who combine their models.
-Intuitively, access to multiple black-boxes could aid the malicious users in improving the replication process.
+{\em \bf Collusion Attack.}\ \ A single attacker might purchase or subscribe to the model under multiple names and have black-box access to multiple copies.
+We call this a {\em collusion attack}, as it is equivalent to a few colluding buyers who combine their models.
+Intuitively, access to multiple black-boxes could aid the malicious buyers in improving the replication process.

 Since our framework is new, currently, there is no known collusion attack.
-Therefore, for preliminary investigation, we designed a collusion attack.
+For this preliminary investigation, we designed a custom collusion attack.
 Our experiments show that while the attack success rate increases with more colluders as expected, the rate of increase is gradual (see Section~\ref{sec:analysis}).

-This attack is similar to collusion attacks in digital watermarking, where the attacker attempt to remove watermarks by combining multiple watermarked copies of the same host~\cite{DBLP:journals/tip/WangWZTL05}.
+This attack is similar to collusion attacks in digital watermarking, where the attacker attempts to remove watermarks by combining multiple watermarked copies of the same host~\cite{DBLP:journals/tip/WangWZTL05}.
 An approach in mitigating watermark collusion attacks is via anti-collusion fingerprinting code~\cite{DBLP:journals/tit/SkoricVCT08}.
 It would be interesting to investigate this application further.